rust-lang/rfcs/text/0000-no-more-extern-crate.md

 [summary]: #summary

 This RFC reduces redundant boilerplate when including external crates.
-`extern crate` declarations will be inferred from the arguments passed to `rustc`.
 With this change, projects using Cargo
-(or other build systems using the same mechanism) will no longer have to specify `extern crate`: dependencies added to `Cargo.toml` will be automatically imported.
+(or other build systems using the same mechanism) will no longer have to specify `extern crate`: dependencies added to `Cargo.toml` will be automatically `use`able.
-Projects which require more flexibility can still use manual `extern crate` and will be unaffected by this RFC.
+We continue to support `extern crate` for backwards compatibility with the option of phasing it out in future Rust epochs.

 # Motivation
 [motivation]: #motivation